ParulYaduvanshi/Car-Price-Prediction-ML-Model/README.md

 Model Deployment:

 Streamlit: This creates a user-friendly web application.
 Users can input car features, and the trained model predicts the car's price based on the learned relationship.

-Overall Process
+Overall Process:

-Load car data from a CSV file using pandas (likely imported with NumPy).
+1.Load car data from a CSV file using pandas (likely imported with NumPy).
-Clean and prepare the data for modeling.
+2.Clean and prepare the data for modeling.
-Define features that influence car price (e.g., mileage, year, make, model).
+3.Define features that influence car price (e.g., mileage, year, make, model).
-Create a linear regression model using scikit-learn.
+4.Create a linear regression model using scikit-learn.
-Train the model on a portion of the data.
+5.Train the model on a portion of the data.
-Evaluate the model's performance to assess its accuracy.
+6.Evaluate the model's performance to assess its accuracy.
-Build a Streamlit web app where users can input car features.
+7.Build a Streamlit web app where users can input car features.
-Use the trained model within the app to predict car prices based on user input.
+8.Use the trained model within the app to predict car prices based on user input.

-Benefits
+Benefits:

 Easy to understand: Linear regression offers a clear interpretation of how features affect car prices.
 Fast predictions: Streamlit allows for quick price predictions through the web app.